shielamms/half-full-stack/DataOps/_posts/2021-10-04-draft-deploy-scraper-on-aws-lambda.md

 Suppose you want to get information from a website regularly and want to do that automatically on the cloud with as little configuration as possible.
 First, you'll need to write a web scraper (or spider), then have that scraper be run by a scheduler on some cloud provider.

 In this project, I've chosen to use Python to write the scraper and AWS as the cloud provider.
-There are several ways to deploy functions through code, like terraform or ansible.
+There are several ways to deploy functions through code, like terraform or docker.
 I chose Serverless because it's the quickest to set up and write.
 Here's how the project looks like in concept:

 <!-- <img src="{{site.baseurl}}/assets/images/serverless-scraper.png"> -->
 ![Full-width image]({{site.baseurl}}/assets/images/serverless-scraper.png){:.lead loading="lazy"}